d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/bert.md

 CoVe (Context Vectors) :cite:`McCann.Bradbury.Xiong.ea.2017`, and ELMo (Embeddings from Language Models) :cite:`Peters.Neumann.Iyyer.ea.2018`.

-For example, by taking the entire sequence as the input, ELMo is a function that assigns a representation to each word from the input sequence.
+For example, by taking the entire sequence as input, ELMo is a function that assigns a representation to each word from the input sequence.
-Specifically, ELMo combines all the intermediate layer representations from pretrained bidirectional LSTM as the output representation.
+Specifically, ELMo combines all the intermediate layer representations from pretrained bidirectional LSTM as output representation.
 Then the ELMo representation will be added to a downstream task's existing supervised model as additional features, such as by concatenating ELMo representation and the original representation (e.g., GloVe) of tokens in the existing model.
 On the one hand,